 Step #3 – Traditional Canning Method

-Since I don’t have a canner, I used a large pot, filled it with water, and brought it to a boil.
+I now have a canner, which is 100% recommended.
+But at the time when I didn’t, I used a large pot, filled it with water, and brought it to a boil.

 Be careful when removing the jars as they will be extremely hot.
 Place on a towel to cool.
 Place in a cool, dark place for a month before eating.
 Once you open the jar, keep them in the refrigerator.